Sound Impressions

 The APK versions are not always the latest on APK Pure but close enough to get going.
 You can access TIDAL, Spotify, SoundCloud, pretty much any streamer you want and it is not region locked either so those in a region that cannot normally access TIDAL via Google can do so on APK Pure.

-I strongly suggest getting the DX160 firmware bang up to date and downloading Google Play from the APK Pure store so you can switch over to Google for Play Services dependent app downloads.
+I strongly suggest getting the DX160 firmware bang up to date and downloading Google Play from the APK Pure store so you can switch over to Google for Play Services-dependent app downloads.
 Stick with APK Pure if you have regional lock issues as described above.

 Bit-Perfect & MQA

 The real competitive advantage now of the DX160 with these streaming apps is the bit-perfect playback capability.
-As with the DX220, iBasso has expanded that across the OS as well as introduce MQA unfolding and rendering in TIDAL.
+As with the DX220, iBasso has expanded that across the OS as well as introduced MQA unfolding and rendering in TIDAL.
 You can see the actual bit rate in the top notifications bar when using the likes of TIDAL & Spotify.

 There are no built-in DLNA services in the Mango app as yet so you will have to download a 3rd party service such as Plex or BubbleUPnP.
 Hi-Fi Cast will work just fine when you download and install the Google Play Store and Google Play Services.